vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 Joe's where I bought groceries.
 My time of checkout was 3:43 PM.
 After that, I went to Udupi Palace and got a spinach masala dosa.
 I wore a KN-95 mask for the trip.

+## Wednesday February 10

+In the evening, around 6:05 PM, I left my home to go to Bangkok Thai Cuisine.
+There, I ordered a yellow curry with tofu.
+I wore a KN-95 mask (my last wear of the mask that I started wearing Saturday) and spent most of my waiting time outside the restaurant.